SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 ```

 ## Special Connection Cases (`domain_connect()`)
 When defining a component with more than 1 connector of the same domain but are not connected with `connect()`, it is necessary to still communicate to ModelingToolkit.jl that the connectors are of the same domain network.
-This can be done using the `domain_connect()` function, which explicitly only connects the doamin network and not the states.
-For example, a hydraulic valve will have 2 connectors, which transmit the same fluid, but the states of the connectors are kepts separate and defined by equation.
+This can be done using the [`domain_connect()`](@ref) function, which explicitly only connects the domain network and not the states.
+For example, a hydraulic valve component will have 2 connectors, which transmit the same fluid, but the states of the connectors are kepts separate and defined by equation.

 ```@example domain
 @component function Valve(; name)